 The only problem now left is that the areas at which the colors overlap.
 The red curve almost masks the green one when it overlaps.
 It will be more problematic if the signals are the same at some region which will make the red completely mask/hide the green.
 The solution to making both visible in the overlapping areas can be done by adjusting linewidth, opacity, and good color combination.
+This can be done using python matplotlib overlapping graphs.
 The following code changes fixes the problem.

 ax1.plot(x, y1, label='Signal 1', c='g', alpha=0.4,linewidth=1.5) ax2.plot(x, y2, label='Signal 2', c='b', alpha=0.5,linewidth=1)

 And the resulting graph will look like the one below.

 Here we have given an attempt solve the problem of plotting signals of the different range which also overlaps on one another.
 With some tweaking and changes to default settings, a better plot is generated.
 The complete code to reproduce the results can be found here.